Understanding Prenuptial Agreement Australia and Binding Financial Agreements

-Prenuptial Agreements and more information relating to Pre Nups & Binding Financial Agreements in Brisbane can be found on our blog.
+Prenuptial Agreement Australia and more information relating to Pre Nups & Binding Financial Agreements in Brisbane can be found on our blog.

-Spousal maintenance (hyperlink to spousal maintenance page) may also be considered in a BFA.
+Spousal maintenance may also be considered in a BFA.

 If you are contemplating marriage or entering into a de facto relationship it is a good idea to have a competent lawyer advise you on the pros and cons of doing so.
 It may be in your best interests not to enter into a BFA under certain circumstances.

-People enter into BFA’s after a relationship to account for special terms that the Family Court may not make whilst applying for Consent Orders hyperlink to Consent Orders page).
+People enter into BFA’s after a relationship to account for special terms that the Family Court may not make whilst apply for Consent Orders.
 In this instance BFA’s provide future security and certainty so that you can make special arrangements that the Court may not make for a number of reasons.
-This may be for reasons as simple as they may feel that such a decision would prevent the matter returning to the Court to such reasons as the Court not believing such a division is fair.
+This may be for reasons as simple as they may feel that such a decision would prevent the matter from returning to the Court to such reasons as the Court not believing such a division is fair.

-BINDING FINANCIAL AGREEMENTS: Some helpful advice if you are considering entering into a Financial Agreement.
+Some helpful advice if you are considering entering into a Binding Financial Agreements.

 We will often have clients come and talk to us about BFA’s.
 Many have done some research on the internet and have formed the view that they are not worth the paper they are written on.
 If they are done properly they will hold up to any scrutiny and will remain as binding as a Court Order.
 If the right steps and proper drafting are not done then a Court may have no issue in setting the BFA aside and then your property will be dealt with according to Australian Family Law.